michaelpetersubc/cetc/2021/conference_notice.md

 If you have any questions about the seminar series or individual seminars, please contact us at [cetc.conference@gmail.com](cetc.conference@gmail.com).

 Looking forward to seeing you at the CETC seminar series.
-Your organizing team: Anne-Katrin Roesler, and Gabor Virag, Shunya Noda and Mike Peters (among others).
+Your organizing team: Anne-Katrin Roesler, and Gabor Virag, Shunya Noda and Michael Peters (among others).